SebastianAigner/SebastianAigner.github.io/content/posts/2023-11-24-WithTimeout-Doesnt-Do-What-You-Think-It-Does.md

 This demonstrates the part that might clash with your intuition: **It's not the timeout block that gets canceled; it's the coroutine scope in which `withTimeout` was called that is canceled.** In the case of this code snippet, that means the application as a whole terminates.
+In the case of a larger application, you might just see your coroutines silently cancelled.

 ## Fix #1: Catch the `TimeoutCancellationException`